iaacornus/workstation_setup/silverblue_setup.md

 This is the end of the general post install guide, however if you are somehow interested in my user setup, you can proceed further, this includes my htop, `.bashrc` setup, git, extensions for firefox, vscode, and ssh as well as toolbox setup.
 There are a lot of user setup I do to my system.
 You can also get some in this one.
 Some of the configs come from my [repo](https://github.com/iaacornus/workstation_setup).

 ### Config files

+If try to keep my setup away from doing a lot of modifications, so it would be as close as to vanilla Gnome as possible, to avoid potential breaking every update, e.g. From Gnome 3.3* to Gnome 40, broke a lot of extensions as well as theming, so do Gnome 41 -> Gnome 42, although dev teams manage to keep up with the changes, it is still an inconvience for me, so I only modify some apps.

 ```bash
 git clone https://github.com/iaacornus/workstation_setup